UCAS code

 Placement year (optional)

-After your second year of study, you can choose to do a relevant, paid work placement year in the UK or overseas.
+After your second or third year of study, you can choose to do a relevant, paid work placement year in the UK or overseas.
 This lets you put your new skills to work while developing valuable links with employers.

-It’s fantastic for your CV and will really help you stand out when applying for jobs after graduation.
+It’s fantastic for your CV and will really help you stand out when applying for jobs.

 We’ll help you secure a work placement that fits your aspirations.
 Mentoring and support throughout your placement will help you to get the most from the experience.

-Previous placement destinations have included:
+Previous criminology placements have included:

 - Aurora New Dawn – a charity offering support to survivors of domestic abuse, sexual violence and stalking